tomaskul/tomaskul.github.io/collections/_posts/2022-07-25-bikepacking-second-city-divide-pt1.md

 After arriving in Glasgow ~6pm, I bought abysmal fish and chips from a chippy around the corner from the station.
 Even whilst hungry, I barely managed to eat half of the portion.
 I began the ride ~18:38 with 2h of daylight remaining.

 Start of the route was quite underwhelming, busy city and suburban roads led to standard british farm roads, which led to a dead-end road with several properties.
 This was first of many times I questioned the route.
-As it turned out, I had to wade through waist high grass field behind someone's bad garden to reach a forest track.
+As it turned out, I had to wade through waist high grass field behind someone's back garden to reach a forest track.

 Having learnt from [my midge related mistakes last year](http://tomaskul.github.io/2021/bikepacking-Scottish-NC500), I applied anti-bug spray and threw on a head net (worth the investment!) as soon as I found something to lean my bike against.
 Riding through Whitlee wind farm was fun and definitely a good taster of what's to come later: beautiful, expansive, big sky views with hardly a soul in sight.